VolteraInc/styx/README.md

 - Fixed minor parsing issue seen in Diptrace and Pulsonix Gerbers
 - Fixed minor Drill file issue seen in Kicad files when origin was in top left.

+Other
+- Prevent multiple pads from being validated at the same time.

 #v0.6.3
 - Raise the probe higher during alignment confirmation to ensure we exit vias